cherifM/floris-abl/README.md

 - Original code from FLORIS, which is licensed under the BSD-3-Clause license (see LICENSE-FLORIS.txt)
 - New Atmospheric Boundary Layer Physics implementation by Cherif Mihoubi, which is licensed under the MIT license (see LICENSE)

+The original FLORIS repository can be found at [https://github.com/NREL/floris].